WJLiddy/Time-Of-Territory/README.md

 Like the infantry, they only know two commands: attac**k** and **m**ove.

-The line of sight to the target can be obstructed: as long as it's within 8 tiles, the attack will land.
+The line of sight to the target cannot be obstructed: as long as it's within 8 tiles, the attack will land.

 Note that range is calcuated without diagonals, which means that valid targets must be in the "green" area in this diagram.